Failing to File Tax Returns

 What if a Trustee is Failing to File Tax Returns?

 Failing to file tax returns may constitute a California breach of trust under state law.
 Trustees typically have a duty to file tax returns and pay any taxes that are due.
-By failing to file tax returns, the trustee may be in breach.
-If you suspect that the trustee is failing to file tax returns, contact a San Diego trust litigation attorney immediately.
-They will provide the assistance in protecting the assets of the trust.
+By failing to do so, the trustee may be in breach.
+If you suspect that the trustee is failing to file tax returns, contact a trust litigation attorney immediately.
+They will provide assistance in protecting the assets of the trust.

 Under California trust law, the trustee may be required to take the following actions with regard to trust taxes:

 - File a tax return no later than April 15th of the following year for each tax year ending December 31st

 - Furthermore, file a trust income tax return on Form 1041, the Fiduciary Income Tax Return

 - Additionally, file the final personal income tax return for the deceased grantor of the trust